 - Analyst: The analyst builds knowledge of critical challenges and solutions.
 This might be a climate scientist or economist exploring the drivers of inequality.
 Example: Brené Brown

 - Artist: The artist inspires new insight, perspectives, and passion by engaging their creativity.
-This might be a songwriter that exposes the pain of the world or a muralist who captures possibilities for the future.
+This might be a songwriter who exposes the pain of the world or a muralist who captures possibilities for the future.
 Example: Ai Weiwei

 - Communicator: The communicator cultivates broader awareness of challenges, risks, and opportunities through clear, compelling storytelling.
 This might be an author, documentarian, or social media influencer.
 Example: Ta-Nehisi Coates